Home ➜ How to Create a Thermometer Chart in Excel

 - First, make sure you have data in the below format, where the target is 100 (in percentage) and achievement is 68 percent against the target.

 - After that, select the entire data and go to Insert Tab ➜ Charts ➜ 2D-Column Chart and insert this chart.

 - From here, right-click on your chart and click “Select Data”.

 - Now, from the select data window, click on “Switch Row/Column” and click OK.

-- Next right click on achievement data bar and open “Format Data Series”.
+- Next right click on the achievement data bar and open “Format Data Series”.

 - And now, go to “Series Options” and select “Secondary Axis” to convert the achievement bar into a secondary axis chart.